Restaurant Equipment: The Essential Checklist

 - Stockpot burners

-A restaurant specialised in Asian food, for example, could use deep fryers, dim sum steamers, hot plates, and teppanyaki plates—in addition to a commercial oven.
+A restaurant specialized in Asian food, for example, could use deep fryers, dim sum steamers, hot plates, and teppanyaki plates—in addition to a commercial oven.
 A high-quality wok burner can make it easier to cook delicious stir fry dishes, while a Bratt pan is ideal for preparing large-scale meals.

 Another good investment is a combi oven.
 These commercial kitchen appliances allow you to cook with hot air, steam, or both.
 Therefore, they can replace both a convection oven and a steamer, leading to cost savings.